-S3 is R’s first OOP system, and is described Statistical Models in S (1991).
-It informally implements the functional style.
-It provides no ironclad guarantees but instead relies on a set of conventions.
-This makes it easy to get started with, and a low cost way of solving many simple problems.
+S3 is R’s first OOP system, and is described in Statistical Models in S.62 S3 is an informal implementation of functional OOP and relies on common conventions rather than ironclad guarantees.
+This makes it easy to get started with, providing a low cost way of solving many simple problems.

-S4 is similar to S3, but much more formal.
-It was introduced in Programming with Data (1998).
-It requires more upfront work and in return provides greater consistency.
-S4 is implemented in the methods package, which is attached by default.
-The only package in base R to make use of S4 is stats4.
+S4 is a formal and rigorous rewrite of S3, and was introduced in Programming with Data.63 It requires more upfront work than S3, but in return provides more guarantees and greater encapsulation.
+S4 is implemented in the base methods package, which is always installed with R.

 (You might wonder if S1 and S2 exist.
 They don’t: S3 and S4 were named according to the versions of S that they accompanied.
 The first two versions of S didn’t have any OOP framework.)

 RC implements encapsulated OO.
-RC objects are a special type of S4 objects that are also mutable, i.e., instead of using R’s usual copy-on-modify semantics, but are modified in place.
+RC objects are a special type of S4 objects that are also mutable, i.e., instead of using R’s usual copy-on-modify semantics, they can be modified in place.
 This makes them harder to reason about, but allows them to solve problems that are difficult to solve in the functional OOP style of S3 and S4.

-Before we go on to discuss base types, S3, S4, and R6 in more detail I want to introduce the sloop package:
+Before we go on I want to introduce the sloop package:

-The sloop package (think sail the seas of OOP in R) provides a number of helpers to fill in missing pieces in base R. The first helper to know about is
+The sloop package (think “sail the seas of OOP”) provides a number of helpers that fill in missing pieces in base R. The first of these is

 sloop::otype().
-It makes it easy to figure what OOP system an object found in the wild uses:
+It makes it easy to figure out the OOP system used by a wild-caught object:

 Use this function to figure out which chapter to read to understand how to work with an existing object.